Support Regenerative Culture

 - using social media, attending events, having one-to-one chats, and being in a range of networks to have conversations that further ideas about regenerative culture.

-So, this post lays out an invitation to those of who would like to support this Regenerative Culture leadership, if you have any small resources and can see mutual benefits to your support.
+So, this post lays out an invitation to those of who would like to support this Regenerative Culture leadership, if you have time and interest and can see mutual benefits to this support.

 - Explore, read, follow, share, like and comment on my social channels and blogs.
 Find them all here.